-Just as weighted scoring rules can be designed to target multivariate outcomes during forecast 482 evaluation, the cPIT histograms introduced herein can also be extended to the multivariate case.
-483 However, there is no canonical definition of a multivariate rank or PIT histogram, and several 484 contrasting approaches have been proposed to construct them (see Thorarinsdottir and Schuhen 485 2018).
-The general approach, as outlined by Ziegel (2017), is to define a pre-rank function, which 486 condenses the multivariate forecasts and observations to univariate objects, and then to assess the 487 calibration of these transformed forecasts using standard univariate rank or PIT histograms.
-The 488 various approaches that have been proposed differ in their choice of pre-rank function.
-489
+Just as weighted scoring rules can be designed to target multivariate outcomes during forecast evaluation, the cPIT histograms introduced in the previous section can also be extended to the multivariate case.
+There is no canonical definition of a multivariate rank or PIT histogram, and several contrasting approaches have been proposed to construct them (see Thorarinsdottir and Schuhen, 2018).
+The general approach, as outlined by Ziegel (2017), is to define a pre-rank function, which condenses the multivariate forecasts and observations to univariate objects, and then to assess the calibration of these transformed forecasts using standard univariate rank or PIT histograms.
+The various approaches that have been proposed differ in their choice of pre-rank function.

 Regardless of the chosen pre-rank function, we can straightforwardly adapt this approach to construct multivariate cPIT histograms that emphasise particular multivariate outcomes when assessing forecast calibration.
-In this case, consider a multivariate threshold of interest, $t \in \mathbb{R}^d$ , and suppose we are interested in instances where the threshold is exceeded along all dimensions.
+For example, consider a multivariate threshold of interest, $t \in \mathbb{R}^d$, and suppose we are interested in instances where the threshold is exceeded along all dimensions.
 By applying the pre-rank function to this multivariate threshold, we can obtain a univariate threshold.
-Note that this univariate threshold will change for each forecast case if the pre-rank function depends on the forecast, as it often does.
+Note that this univariate threshold will change for each forecast case, since the pre-rank function typically depends on the forecast.
 Nonetheless, having obtained a univariate threshold, a cPIT histogram or cPIT reliability diagram can now easily be constructed as described in the previous section.

-Note, however, that the challenges mentioned previously when assessing the conditional cali- bration of ensemble forecasts also apply here, and, since multivariate weather forecasts are more regularly in the form of finite ensembles, these issues will be yet more prevalent in the multivariate setting.
+Note, however, that the challenges mentioned previously when assessing the conditional calibration of ensemble forecasts also apply here, and, since multivariate weather forecasts are more regularly in the form of finite ensembles, these issues will be yet more prevalent in the multivariate setting.
 In the case study presented in the following section, the multivariate forecasts are all ensemble forecasts, and hence we do not employ this approach to assess the conditional calibration of the multivariate forecasts.

-3. Case study: evaluating heatwave forecasts
+3 Case study: evaluating heatwave forecasts

-506 a.
-Extreme heat events
+3.1 Extreme heat events

-The verification techniques discussed in the previous section provide a means of evaluating 507 forecasts with respect to high-impact events.
-In this section, we demonstrate the practical benefit 508 afforded by these techniques by using them to evaluate operational weather forecasts for heatwaves 509 and extreme heat events.
-The impacts associated with extreme heat events can be mitigated through 510 effective early warning systems, and we define heat events using operational heat warning criteria 511 adopted by the Swiss Federal Office of Meteorology and Climatology (MeteoSwiss), determined 512 following a recent study on how high temperatures affect human health in Switzerland (Ragettli 513 et al. 2017).
-514
+The verification techniques discussed in the previous section provide a means of evaluating forecasts with respect to high-impact events.
+In this section, we demonstrate the practical benefit afforded by these techniques by using them to evaluate operational weather forecasts for heatwaves and extreme heat events.
+The impacts associated with high temperatures can vary depending on several meteorological and societal factors, and there is thus no universal definition of a heatwave or dangerous heat event.
+Since these impacts can be mitigated through effective warning systems, we define heat events using operational heat warning criteria adopted by the Swiss Federal Office of Meteorology and Climatology (MeteoSwiss), determined following a recent study on how high temperatures affect human health in Switzerland (Ragettli et al., 2017).

-MeteoSwiss issue heat warnings of three different levels, with a higher level associated with a 515 higher impact.
-All heat levels are defined in terms of the daily mean temperature over a three 516 day period, as summarised in Table 2.
-For completeness, Table 2 also includes a level one heat 517 event, synonymous with the occurrence of low or moderate temperatures; the four levels therefore 518 comprise an exhaustive set of the possible daily mean temperatures over three days.
-As expected, 519 non-dangerous heat occurs on the vast majority (97%) of instances, whereas the most severe heat 520 level occurs just 0.04% of the time.
-The MeteoSwiss warning levels do not change depending on 521 the location, thereby assuming that the dangers associated with heat events do not vary substantially 522 within the relatively small country of Switzerland.
-523
+MeteoSwiss issue heat warnings of three different levels, with a higher level associated with a higher impact.
+All heat levels are defined in terms of the daily mean temperature over a three day period, as summarised in Table 2.
+For completeness, Table 2 also includes a level one heat event, synonymous with the occurrence of low or moderate temperatures; the four levels therefore comprise an exhaustive set of the possible daily mean temperatures over three days.
+As expected, non-dangerous heat occurs on the vast majority (97%) of instances, whereas the most severe heat level occurs just 0.04% of the time.
+The MeteoSwiss warning levels do not change depending on the location, thereby assuming that the dangers associated with heat events do not vary substantially within the relatively small country of Switzerland.